theryanlin/Shopee-Product-Title-Translation_ZH-EN/README.md

 1. **Pretrained Models Offer Strong Baselines**
    - Achieved BLEU=34.33 *without any fine-tuning*
    - Most convenient solution for quick deployment
+   - Fine-tuning needs more data to make it accurate

 2. **Post-Processing is Critical for Quality**
    - Preprocessing boosted scores by **5.7×** (6.05 → 34.33)